jacott/node-pg-libpq/README.md

 Same as `execParams` but with no params.

+#### `escaped = pgConn.escapeLiteral(string)`

+Returns an escaped version of `string` including surrounding with single quotes.
+The escaping makes an untrustworthy string safe to include as part of a sql query.
+It is preferable to use such strings as a param in the `pgConn.execParams` command.

 #### `stream = pgConn.copyFromStream(command, [params], callback)`

 Copies data from a Writable stream into the database using the `COPY table FROM STDIN` statement.